Wrapped RBNT (WRBNT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped RBNT Historical Price

-According to the latest data gathered on Wrapped RBNT live price page, the current price of Wrapped RBNT is 0.006457USD.
+According to the latest data gathered on Wrapped RBNT live price page, the current price of Wrapped RBNT is 0.006285USD.
 The circulating supply of Wrapped RBNT(WRBNT) is

 In the past 24 hours, Wrapped RBNT has shown a price movement of